Saban Speaks on Playing a Night Game at LSU - NewsBreak

 One lucky teacher will score tickets to watch the Crimson Tide take on the Auburn Tigers in Bryant-Denny Stadium at the end of the month, courtesy of the king and queen of Alabama football.
 In a video announcement, Terry Saban said she and her husband Coach Nick Saban will give...

+How West Alabama Teams Fared in Round One of the State Playoffs

 Tide 100.9's local high school football coverage is powered by The University of Alabama Online, "Where Legends Log In."
-Gordo collected its tenth win of the season over Ohatchee (3-8) on Friday night to advance to the second round of the state playoffs.
-The Green Wave (10-1) defeated Ohatchee 50-6...
+It’s that time of year, folks.
+The AHSAA postseason began in earnest in Alabama Friday night, and here’s a look at who survived and advanced, and who didn’t.
+Let’s start with those who won in round one:

 Tuscaloosa, AL